h2oai/qcon2015/05-spark-streaming/README.md

 8. Reuse `tokenize` and `wordsToVector` methods from previous demos

 ## Exercise
-  - How would you implement re-training mechanism?
+  - How would you implement model re-training mechanism?
   - How would you stop stream?

+## Points to remember
+  - Spark streaming: stream definition
+  - H2O model deploy
+  - H2O model scoring API